BlackDuckbill/NxtCore/README.md

 Tutorial
 ========

 Refer to the NxtCore Javadoc for a detailed description of the classes and methods.
-The NxtMonitor and NxtWallet source code provide examples of how to use the various API methods.
+The NxtMint, NxtMonitor and NxtWallet source code provide examples of how to use the various API methods.
 The following are some common usages.

 Before any NxtCore function can be used, the library must be initialized.
 The Nxt.init() method sets the NRS host name/address (usually "localhost") and the server port (usually 7876).